Following the success of Love Island's revival, a reprise of the Celebrity version has been called for.

 However Calum previously admitted that a lot had changed in what was shown on TV nowadays.

 "When I did it you weren't doing bits on telly whereas now they're able to do things.
 It's a lot more open," he said.

-For the time being, Love Island will return this summer for its fourth season on ITV2.
+For the time being, Love Island will return on June 4 for its fourth season on ITV2.

 Already plans are underway to make it the biggest show to date, with producers said to be working on an epic new twist to start the series.